athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Kingmaker/Niodrhast.md

     desc: "_[[Spells/Geas|Geas]]_, _[[Spells/Inveigle|Inveigle]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (acid,occult) The neothelid breathes a spray of acid that deals 20d6 acid damage in a 60-foot cone (DC 41 Reflex check save).
+    desc: "`pf2:2` (acid,occult) The neothelid breathes a spray of acid that deals 20d6 acid damage in a @Template[cone|distance:60] (DC 41 Reflex check save).
 The neothelid can't use Breath Weapon again for 1d4 rounds."

   - name: "Instant Suggestion"
     desc: "`pf2:r`  **Trigger** A creature fails a Will save against a spell or effect created by the neothelid\n* * *\n\n**Effect** The neothelid casts a [[Spells/Suggestion|Suggestion]] spell it has available on the creature that failed its Will save."